We independently select and share the products we love—and may receive a commission if you choose to buy.

-I have this weird brown birthmark on the bottom of my right foot near my pinkie toe and my mother always said, "That means you'll never stay still.
-You'll travel everywhere."
-(She's full of interesting superstitions like that.)
-I'm not sure if it was a self-fulfilling prophecy or what but I've always had a love for travel, and before we had a child (in those glorious pre-pandemic times), my husband and I traveled all over Europe, did two road trips across different parts of the United States and even flew all the way around the world to visit my family in the Philippines.
+I have this weird brown birthmark on the bottom of my right foot near my pinkie toe and my mother always said, “That means you’ll never stay still.
+You’ll travel everywhere.”
+(She’s full of interesting superstitions like that.)
+I’m not sure if it was a self-fulfilling prophecy or what but I’ve always had a love for travel.
+Before we had a child, my husband and I traveled all over Europe, did two road trips across different parts of the United States and even flew all the way around the world to visit my family in the Philippines.

 I had this weird idea that I had to get all my traveling in before I became a mom.
 Because once you become a mom, you just become content sitting at home with the kids, right?

-So we needed a travel crib that could keep up with us.
-But being new parents, we also needed something easy, light, and super portable.
+Now that we were traveling with a baby, we needed a travel crib that could keep up with us.
+But being new parents, we also needed something easy, light and super portable.

 But anyway, back to the travel crib.
 I had very specific criteria: It had to be compact, easy to assemble and disassemble and it had to be light.
 It also had to be a safe sleeping environment that could hold him from the newborn stage on.

-When I delved into doing my research, the whole parenting internet loudly came back with one recommendation: The BabyBjörn Travel Crib Light.
+When I delved into doing my research, the whole parenting internet loudly came back with one recommendation: The BabyBjörn Travel Crib.